vikegart/-projects-/README.md

 Game about aircraft and bullets, desktop only

 # [The most dangerous writing app](https://vikegart.github.io/themostdangerouswritingapp/)
-If you stop typing for more than five seconds, all progress will be lost.
+[Forked] If you stop typing for more than five seconds, all progress will be lost.